How To Create To Do Lists In WordPress

 Click the ‘Help’ tab on the corner of your screen …

-The documentation section explains various ways to configure and use shortcodes to display lists and checklists on your content.
+This documentation section explains different ways to configure and use short codes for displaying lists on your pages and posts.

-Once you know what information you would like to add to your site, open up a new post or page and either type or paste the shortcode inside the content area …
+Once you know what information you would like to add to your site, open up a new page or post and either type or paste the shortcode inside the content section …

-Publish your page or post and you will see the list displayed in the location where you have added the shortcode …
+After publishing your page or post, you should see the list displayed in the location where you entered the shortcode …